SnapLogic/documentation/autosync/config-snowflake-acct-as-data-destination.md

-# Configure Snowflake as a destination
+# Configure a Snowflake connection

 When creating or editing an AutoSync integration, step 2 requires you to provide connection parameters for the selected destination.
 You can create a new connection configuration or select from saved configurations.
 When available, the list of saved configurations includes: